Skip to main content

 • Monthly scheme: for every month a VAT target will be displayed.
 The result will depend on the sign for that period.
 Positive results indicate a refund the following month, while negative results assume a payment in the same month.

-• Quarterly regime: all 4 reporting periods are taken into account to report the targets.
-Positive results assume compensation in the following return, while negative results are shown in the same month of the return.
+• Quarterly regime: the 4 declaration periods are taken into account to report the objectives.
+Positive results indicate a compensation in the following declaration, while negative results assume a payment in the same month of the declaration.

 • Personal income tax targets: